The Un-Americans

-The Un-Americans (originally known as The Anti-Americans) were a villainous professional wrestling stable in World Wrestling Entertainment who were active from 2002 to 2003.
+The Un-Americans (originally known as The Anti-Americans) were a villainous professional wrestling stable in World Wrestling Entertainment (WWE) who were active from 2002 to 2003.
 The stable was originally composed of three Canadian wrestlers: Lance Storm, Christian and Test.
 Towards the end of the Un-Americans' existence, the trio was joined by British wrestler William Regal.
 The group won the World Tag Team Championship three times.

 As indicated by the name, the Anti-Americans differed from previous incarnations of Team Canada, a stable that Storm was part of, in that they were anti-American rather than pro-Canadian.
 As a result of this, the emblem of the stable was not the Canadian flag, but an American flag flown upside down.

 History

 The Un-Americans were formed on SmackDown! in June 2002 by the Canadian Lance Storm, who had led a similar stable known as Team Canada in World Championship Wrestling (WCW).
 Storm claimed that World Wrestling Entertainment (WWE) had discriminated against Canadians for years, citing the Montreal Screwjob as an example.
 Christian (who had teamed with Storm regularly since the fall of the WCW/ECW Alliance) and Test, also Canadian, joined the burgeoning stable later that month.
 The stable was named "The Anti-Americans" shortly thereafter.

 In the lead-up to the formation of the group, each member had suffered a televised loss, decided by the ineptitude of the referee calling the match.
 Storm lost a tag team match when he used a Bridging German Suplex to pin his opponent Billy Kidman.
 Storm inadvertently put his own shoulders on the mat, forcing the referee to count a pinfall on both men.
 Storm managed to raise his shoulder off the mat before Kidman did, but the referee did not see this, and awarded the victory to Kidman's team.
 In the following weeks, Christian and Test were pinned by their opponents in matches, and the referee failed to see that they were touching the ring-ropes (thus invalidating the pin attempt).

 In July, The Anti-Americans began feuding with wrestlers such as Rikishi, fellow Canadian Edge and Hollywood Hulk Hogan.
 At Vengeance on July 21, Storm and Christian defeated Edge and Hogan to win the WWE Tag Team Championship.
 They were assisted by Chris Jericho, another Canadian, who both proposed the match to Mr. McMahon, and helped them win it after striking Edge with one of the belts.
 However, Jericho did not formally join the stable and had only helped due to an ongoing feud with Edge.
 Original plans, according to Storm, were to have the four Canadians form a group called "C-4", but plans were scrapped before many details could be worked out.
 In fact, Jericho had jumped to Raw on the same day as the stable, but still did not join them, though he was sometimes regarded as an associate (especially with Christian).